Find the Best Roof Inspectors for Your Business

 Why Lowell Homes Need Regular Roof Evaluations

 The climate in Lowell, Massachusetts, presents unique challenges for residential roofing, primarily asphalt shingle systems.
-The relentless cycle of freezing and thawing throughout winter and early spring is a primary culprit for roof deterioration1.
+The relentless cycle of freezing and thawing throughout winter and early spring is a primary culprit for roof deterioration.
 This process can lead to cracked shingles, compromised seals around flashing, and the formation of ice dams that trap moisture against the roof deck.
-Furthermore, heavy snowfall can place significant structural strain, while high winds common in the region can lift shingles and cause granule loss2 3.
+Furthermore, heavy snowfall can place significant structural strain, while high winds common in the region can lift shingles and cause granule loss.
 Regular professional assessments help catch minor issues-like a few missing granules or a small leak around a vent pipe-before they escalate into major interior water damage, mold growth, or structural decay that requires a full roof replacement.

 What a Comprehensive Roof Examination Covers